NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 Then Unbound will fork to the background and run until you either kill it or reboot the machine.

-You may run into an error where Unbound tells you it cannot bind to the ``0.0.0.0`` as it's already in use.
+You may run into an error where Unbound tells you it cannot bind to ``0.0.0.0`` as it's already in use.
 This is because the system resolver ``systemd-resolved`` is already running on that port.
 You can go around this by changing the IP address in the config to ``127.0.0.1``.
 This looks like: